Mctripp/tic-tac-toe-client/README.md

 Once I had my page layout and navigation set, I setup the API interactions since that is what I was the least familiar with.

 I added finishing touches, such as contact info at the bottom of the page, and then debugged through any issues I was having.

+I am in the process of automatically signing in after signup, allowing multiplayer, and implementing the computer AI on two different difficulties.